-The service is intended for people who experience personal (stress, burnout, demotivation, anxiety, isolation, fear, etc.) or relational difficulties (communication problems, lack of understanding, tensions, conflicts of interest and/or interpersonal conflicts, moral harassment or mobbing, sexual harassment, discrimination, threat, violence etc.) at EPFL.
+The service is intended for people who experience personal (stress, burnout, demotivation, anxiety, isolation, fear, etc.) or relational difficulties (communication problems, lack of understanding, tensions, conflicts, moral harassment or mobbing, sexual harassment, discrimination, threat, violence, etc.) at EPFL.

 She has the full support of the EPFL Direction to handle cases independently and confidentially.